 School of Languages, Literacies & Translation | Main Campus

 Besides offering language courses, CLT also coordinated the development of terminologies in Science and Technology as well as other relevant fields.
 A terminology development committee was formed in every academic school at the university and CLT, through its Terminology Unit, played an advisory role.
-This Terminology Unit also shouldered the responsibility of providing assistance to Dewan Bahasa dan Pustaka (DBP) in terminology building in Bahasa Malaysia.
+This Terminology Unit also shouldered the responsibility of providing assistance to Dewan Bahasa dan Pustaka (DBP) in terminology development in Bahasa Melayu.

-Graduate studies programmes by research leading to a Master of Arts (MA) or a Doctor of Philosophy (PhD) with specialisations in English Language, TESL, CALL, Educational Technology, Literacy Studies, Bahasa Malaysia, Linguistics, Terminologies, Translation, Interpretation and other languagerelated fields are also available.
+Graduate studies programmes by research leading to a Master of Arts (MA) or a Doctor of Philosophy (PhD) with specialisations in English Language, TESL, CALL, Educational Technology, Literacy Studies, Bahasa Melayu, Linguistics, Terminologies, Translation, Interpretation and other language related fields are also available.

 The School achieves all it sets out to do through its dedicated and qualified staff, conducive environment for effective language teaching, learning and research, and high-technology language facilities.